hossainsafwan/AndroidFundamentals/README.md

 </layout>

 ```
-*In order to navigate to a different from the current fragment one has to add the follow dependencies to the **project-level** `build.gradle` file*
+In order to navigate to a different fragment from the current fragment one has to add the follow dependencies to the **project-level** `build.gradle` file

 ```kotlin
 // Project level build.gradle